pca2/bootcamp/javascript_2.md

 ```

 Because fluffy.__proto__ and Cat.prototype point to the same object you can also set a prototype property like so:

 ```javascript
 fluffy.__proto__.claws = 'sharp'
 ```

-If we go back to our two monster objects, we can see the age property that we added to the Monster constructor function:
+If we go back to our two monster objects, we can see the age property that we added to the Monster constructor function prototype:

 ```javascript
 console.log(bigfoot.__proto__);
 > Monster { age: 500 }
 ```

 Because we defined an `age` property on the Monster prototype, all Monster objects will respond with that value by default.
-However, if we explictly define an `age` property on the specific bigfoot or yeti objects it will overide the prototype:
+However, if we explictly define an `age` property on the specific bigfoot or yeti objects, it will override the prototype:

 ```javascript
 Monster.prototype.age = 500;